Danville High School (Illinois): Traditions

 The school has two songs: a fight song and a cheer song.
 The cheer song's lyrics were borrowed from the cheer song written for Illinois Wesleyan University, substituting "Danville High" for "Wesleyan" and "maroon" for "green".

 The school claims no knowledge as to why the school colors were chosen, though they date to at least 1906.
 The school's teams were originally stylized as the "Maroons".
 The school's teams briefly used the name "Silver Streaks" before adopting "Vikings" in 1960.
 While the Vikings name stuck, an attempt to change the school's primary color from maroon to light blue failed to catch on.

-Dress Code
+Dress code

-As of the 2017-2018 school year, Danville District 118 had revised their old dress code into a new dress code that lets students dress freely as long as it is not vulgar or explicit.
+As of the 2017–2018 school year, Danville District 118 had revised its old dress code into a new dress code that lets students dress freely as long as it is not vulgar or explicit.